ethereum-optimism/infra/op-acceptor/README.md

 ```

 ## Excluding tests via skip gates
 You can exclude tests that belong to one or more gates from every run.
+Excluded gates act as a global blacklist across all selection modes (gate and gateless).
+Any test/package listed in excluded gates will not run, even if included elsewhere or discovered via filesystem.

 - **Flag**: `--exclude-gates` (comma-separated gate IDs).
 Default: no exclusions.
+If a selected `--gate` is also listed in `--exclude-gates`, an error is returned.
 - **Env var**: `ACCEPTOR_EXCLUDE_GATES` overrides the flag if set.
 Set to an empty string to disable all exclusions.
-- **Gateless note**: in gateless mode, exclusions are applied only if a validators YAML is provided (so gate membership can be resolved).
+- **Gateless note**: exclusions are applied using the provided validators YAML; package-only entries blacklist by import-path prefix segment match.

 Examples: